 Webhooks

-The API also emits outbound webhooks to URLs you register at /(dashboard)/settings/integrations/webhooks.
-9 event types: lead.created, lead.updated, lead.qualified, conversation.created, conversation.handoff_requested, conversation.closed, booking.created, booking.rescheduled, booking.cancelled, booking.completed, offering.created, offering.updated.
-Bodies are HMAC-signed; idempotency-key in the envelope.
-See Webhooks for the full spec.
+The API also emits outbound webhooks to URLs you register at/(dashboard)/settings/integrations/webhooks.
+12 event types: lead.created, lead.updated, lead.qualified, conversation.created, conversation.handoff_requested, conversation.closed, booking.created, booking.rescheduled, booking.cancelled, booking.completed, offering.created, offering.updated.
+Bodies are HMAC-SHA256 signed via X-Webhook-Signature; the envelope id field doubles as the consumer’s idempotency key.

 Rate limits

-Hitting a limit returns 429 rate_limited with Retry-After + X-RateLimit-* headers.
+429 rate_limited with Retry-After + X-RateLimit-Limit + X-RateLimit-Remaining + X-RateLimit-Reset headers.
 See Rate limits for the detailed stack.

 SDKs